FarronF/limerick-council-meetings/meetings/2018/09/11-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 10th July 2018.md

 **Correspondence**

+The Cathaoirleach deferred this item until the September Meeting.
+---
-The Cathaoirleach deferred this item until the September Meeting.--- At the conclusion of the Agenda the following were raised by Members.
+At the conclusion of the Agenda the following were raised by Members.

  Councillor Teskey requested to write to Irish Water to raise the serious issue of